Buying and Selling a Non-Standard Construction House

 Some common examples of non-standard homes include:

-One type of non-standard construction that is fairly affordable and lightweight is steel frame construction.
-However, steel frames may warp in a fire and the properties can often come with structural issues.
+One type of non-standard construction that is fairly affordable and lightweight is steel framed construction.
+However, steel frames often corrode over time, may warp in a fire and can often come with the risk of hidden structural issues.
 Due to these problems, it can be rather difficult to find a willing and appropriate insurer and mortgage lender.

 One type of steel frame property is BISF houses built by the British Iron and Steel Federation.
 They were originally constructed in 1946 and many have since been found to contain asbestos and suffer from severe corrosion.

-In a traditional brick house, the inner supporting wall will consist of concrete blocks whilst the outer supporting wall will be made of brick.
-Timber-framed houses, however, will have inner walls that consist of timber whilst the outer wall will be clad in stone, brick, render or even timber boarding.
+In a traditional brick house, the inner wall will usually consist of concrete blocks and the outer wall made of brick.
+Timber-framed houses, however, have an inner timber frame and an outer wall clad with stone, brick, render or timber boarding.

-Prefabricated or prefab homes came into use after the Second World War.
+Prefabricated or prefab homes began to appear after the Second World War.
 The UK required a temporary solution to the housing shortage that occurred after the devastation of the Blitz and so these types of properties were built.
-They can be very expensive to repair and many buyers will notice that a number of large sections of the structure will need to be regularly replaced.
+They can be very expensive to repair and large sections of the structure may need to be replaced.

-Cob house construction is one of the oldest building methods available.
-It includes a natural building material that consists of water, subsoil, lime and straw, or anything similar.
-It is extremely hard-wearing but will often require specialist knowledge to maintain.
-In the UK, you will find a number of these properties across the South West and in Devon.
+Cob construction is one of the oldest building methods available.
+It includes a natural building material that consists of water, subsoil, lime and straw, and many similar materials.
+It is extremely hard-wearing but requires specialist knowledge to maintain.
+You can find cob properties in many areas of the UK, in particular across the South West and Devon.

 Can You Get a Mortgage on a Non-Standard Construction House?

 Some specialist mortgage lenders will offer non-standard construction mortgages.
 Non-standard properties are considered higher risk and more difficult to finance, thus requiring their own mortgage deal.

-However, due to these properties being high risk, many lenders will have their own criteria to follow and will only accept certain types of non-standard construction homes.
+However, due to these properties being seen as higher risk, many lenders will have their own criteria to follow and will only accept certain types of non-standard construction homes.